cardosojvictor/cardosojvictor/README.md

-##### Hi there, I have a degree in Computer Science from UNESP and I'm currently a back-end Software Engineer, working mainly with Python / Django, Java, C and other cool stuff that I can learn in the journey.
+##### Hi there, I have a degree in Computer Science at UNESP and I'm currently a back-end Software Engineer, working mainly with Python / Django, Java, C and other cool stuff that I can learn in the journey.
 I'm also interested in Psychology and Mindfulness.

 <div align="center">